Student eLearning → Courses → Foundations of Computer Science

 There are opportunities for a student to work ahead.
 If you want to complete work in advance of the class schedule, communicate with your teacher to develop a plan.

 Instructors will have office hours when they can be reached online or by phone.

 No, your online course grade will not appear on a report card.
 Check your transcript a few weeks after the class ends to verify that your grade has been placed on your transcript.
 If the grade is not recorded, immediately contact the Student eLearning office.

 The tuition for an online course is $300 per half credit (subject to change each year) for the Foundations of Computer Science (1.0 credit) online course.
 Tuition assistance is available, based upon financial need.
 Contact the Student eLearning office for more information.

 Full refunds will be given when:

 Hardware: Any Windows computer running Microsoft-supported operating systems or Apple computer running MAC OS 10 (or higher) can access our online course content.
-Students need a reliable Internet connection, but high speed is not required.
+Students need a reliable internet connection.

-Software: The latest version of Google Chrome (preferred browser) or Firefox with Flash player installed will be needed to access course content.
+Software: The latest version of Google Chrome (preferred browser) or Mozilla Firefox with Flash player installed will be needed to access course content.
 Students need a word processing program that can open and save Microsoft Word format or Rich Text Format (RTF) files in order to open and submit assignments.
-The capability to work with PDF files (saving as, opening, etc.) would be helpful.
-Contact your online teacher about file format options and requirements.
+The capability to work with PDF files (saving as, opening, etc.) may be necessary.
+In general, documents submitted in Apple pages format will not be accepted.

 is a program for students seeking to accelerate their learning or to pursue credit recovery options by taking courses that follow a blended model of online and face-to-face instruction.